Flooding

 • have a few sandbags or floorboards prepared to block doorways and airbricks

-• talk about possible flooding with your family or those you live with.
+• talk about possible flooding with your family or those you live with

 • make sure you know where to turn off your gas and electricity